Embroidermodder/Embroidermodder/CONTRIBUTING.md

 please provide a patch, pull request which fixes the issue or open an issue and notify us of the problem, as we may not be aware of it and we can build fine.

 Try to group commits based on what they are related to: features/bugs/comments/graphics/commands/etc...

 ### Comments

+Always use C style comments even in C++ code.
+We're in the process of changing the comments over.

 When writing code, sometimes there are items that we know can be improved, incomplete or need special clarification.
 In these cases, use the types of